House Appropriations chair Terry England (HD 116)

 - Elected 2004 to the House, winning the Republican primary with 52.6 percent of the vote over Mike Pentecost, who had been campaign manager for his predecessor, Warren Massey.

-- Re-elected four times since then with no opposition.
+- Re-elected five times since then with no opposition.

 - England was an early backer of Rep. David Ralston in his losing 2008 bid to replace Glenn Richardson as speaker of the House.
 Ralston, who became speaker in January 2010, appointed England to be Appropriations chairman a year later.